Content Strategy and Your Voice

 1. The Content of the Content

-Before you start collecting content, ask yourself these questions about the posts that you want to share:
+Before you start collecting links, ask yourself these questions about the content:

 - Who are you sharing this content with?